raystack/dagger/docs/concepts/architecture.md

 # Dagger Architecture

-or Data Aggregator is a cloud native framework for processing real-time streaming data built on top of Apache Flink.
+Dagger or Data Aggregator is a cloud native framework for processing real-time streaming data built on top of Apache Flink.

 ## System Design